manulife-ai/financialqa/README.md

-# Financial Report pdf Indexer
+# Financial Report pdf Question-Answering Indexer
-This package provides functionality to parse, chunk, and index the tables and text from (financial report) pdfs into an Azure AI Search vector database for use in a Retrieval Augmented Generation question-answering framework for (financial data) tabular understanding.
+This package provides functionality to parse, chunk, and index the tables and text from (financial report) pdfs into an Azure AI Search vector database for use in a Retrieval Augmented Generation (RAG) question-answering (QA) framework for (financial data) tabular understanding.

 ## Features